MohsinKhan88/enterprise-ai-operations-assistant/README.md

 | Amazon S3 | Stores enterprise documents |
 | IAM | Identity and access management |

-The implementation allows users to ask natural language operational questions and receive grounded responses with source  document references from enterprise documentation.
+The implementation allows users to ask natural language operational questions and receive grounded responses with source  document references from enterprise documentation.The solution uses a React-based web interface hosted on AWS Amplify.

 ---